Homemade - Pal Appam (1 piece)

 How to consume Homemade - Pal Appam without glucose spikes

-Include a source of lean protein like chicken, fish, or tofu alongside your meal.
-Protein can help maintain stable blood sugar levels.
+Include a source of lean protein such as grilled chicken, fish, or tofu with your meal to help stabilize your blood sugar levels.

 Stay Hydrated